gordielachance/bbpress-pencil-unread/readme.txt

 bbPress Pencil Unread display which bbPress forums/topics have already been read by the logged user; and adds classes to forums/topics so you can customize your theme easily.
 Compatible with BuddyPress Groups Forums feature.

-*   For **forums**, it checks if the user has visited the forum since it was last active.
+*   For **forums**, it checks if the user has read all topics since last visit.
-*   It also displays a link above each forum to mark it as 'read'.
 *   For **topics**, it checks if the user opened the topic since it was last active.
+*   *Mark as read* (optional) mark all topics of a forum as read.
+*   *Bookmarks* : (optional) adds a link after the topics titles; that goes directly to the last read reply of a topic.
+*   Option to set as read topics that where created before the user's registration

 = Contributors =